mayraberrones94/Aprendizaje/README.md

 # Automated learning
 Repository for my automated learning's course.
+The course can be found [here](https://github.com/satuelisa/StatisticalLearning)

 ---